GattiMh/testing/README.md

 Notebook will extract data from ChEMBL using TeachOpenCadd template notebook, then apply physchem filters.
 Finally Random Forest Regressor and SVM will be used on the retrieved set.
+Metrics will be displayed for both models.

+Feel free to change the target (currently set for ABL-1) by providing a different uniprot_ID